How to respond to the App Store and Google Play reviews

 If you want to receive app reviews the moment they are left, consider trying an online reputation management tool by AppFollow.
 It allows you to easily sort reviews by rating, app version, country, changes and more along with the replies to them.
 This feedback doesn’t get published on Google Play, which is very important when you test new features.

 If your support team is already using a help desk service, include app store reviews into their current regime and start getting reviews through the service of your choice.
 We use Zendesk, Salesforce, Helpshift, Help Scout, Intercom, Freshdesk, and other services.

 More on how to respond to reviews after the app launch using the example of the Babycare & Breastfeeding app here.

-Strategy 2: Only reply to reviews that got featured
+Strategy 2: Reply to Featured/Helpful reviews